 I see Adam’s love for Eve as a type of Christ’s love for his church, Jesus died voluntarily and suffered God’s wrath for us!

 The picture of Adam is a man who fears God, is ashamed of his sin, who understands there are consequences, takes ownership of his sin and confesses them, accepts the sacrifice God has provided and wants to live in God’s Kingdom, I see a man who responds to God Favorably after he sins even though he would suffer the consequences of his actions!

 God dealt with man differently throughout history such as the time of Adam and Eve, the time of Abraham, the time of Moses and the time after Jesus’ death, but what he sees in man to obtain salvation remained the same!

-Anyone who responds to God as the criminal who was invited to Paradise did, and obeys God from their heart (Rom 6) will be saved!
-Many would like to add their doctrinal points, but we must remember God will lead us to what is important to salvation no matter what era we may live in if we respond to him favorably and love Him!
+Anyone who responds to God as the criminal who was invited to Paradise did, and obeys God from their heart (Rom 6) will be led by God as to what he must do!
+God will lead us to what is important to salvation no matter what era we may live in if we respond to him favorably and love Him!
 We may falter and some may even stray from God, but he knows those who will ultimately respond favorably to the very end!